Cape freeholders support video recording of meetings

 “I think it’s transparency,” she said to Pierson.
 “And I think you make a good point, that there’s a lot of people that might not be able to get to our meetings that would like to know what is going on, and it gives them that opportunity even if it is the day after.”

-Freeholder Will Morey said if board members feel good about what they’re doing for the community the video would be a way for residents to learn about it.
-Sometimes the cameras will capture an argument among officials or criticism from the public.
+Morey said if board members feel good about what they’re doing for the community, the video would be a way for residents to learn about it.
+Sometimes the cameras will capture an argument among officials or a criticism from the public.

 “There’s hot points from time to time, but, hey, that’s all part of life,” he said.
 “If someone’s interested and they want to see for themselves, then see it for yourself.
 Maybe it keeps the rumor and innuendo meter down a little bit.”